 - 1. The set is delivered with special break-in oil.
 Change the engine oil and oil filter after 50 hours of operation.
 Use Service CC 30 weight oil during the first 100 hours. - 2.
-Change the oil and filter again at 100 hours using the oil recommended in Figure 4.
-After this, change oil and filter every 250 hours. - 3.
-During intermittent cold weather operation, change oil every 100 hours or six weeks, whichever comes first. - 4.
-Change oil at any seasonal change in temperature when a new viscosity of oil is required. - 5.
+Change the oil and filter again at 100 hours using the oil recommended in the above diagram.
+After this, change oil and filter every 250 hours. - During intermittent cold weather operation, change oil every 100 hours or six weeks, whichever comes first. - 4.
+Change oil at the end of each season and the beginning of each season. - 5.
 Change oil when engine is warm. - 6.
 Dispose of waste oil in an approved manner. - 7.
 Never use a flushing oil. - 8.
 Loosen the clamp on the oil change tube.
 Remove cap.
 Drain oil.
 Replace the cap and tube. - 9.
-Refill engine with recommended oil. - 10.
-Engine capacity with new oil filter is: 3.7 quarts (3.5 liters)
+Refill engine with recommended oil for the season. - 10.
+Engine capacity with new oil filter is: